firebase/genkit/README.md

 ### CLI

 The Genkit CLI is the quickest way to start a new Genkit project.
-It also includes commands for running and assessing your Genkit functions (flows).
+It also includes commands for running and evaluating your Genkit functions (flows).

 - **Install:** `npm i -g genkit`
 - **Initialize a new project:** `genkit init`